puuumeow/ArtBlossoms/README.md

 ## Copyright

-© 2025 \[Your Name].
+© 2025 \[Laiba Sumaiya Nazim].
 All rights reserved.
 Unauthorized copying or distribution of this project, in whole or in part, is prohibited.